Table Of Contents_

 WHY WE LIKE IT: Wing-thumb design allows for good dexterity, with a solid, durable construction and a comfortable cotton lining.
 This is a budget-friendly choice that still offers a good amount of protection.

 QeeLink Leather Welding Gloves are 100% cowhide gloves with a comfortable cotton inner lining and a canvas sleeve.
 We appreciated their reinforced thumb padding and their locked kevlar stitching for added durability and protection, and we found canvas sleeves provide good coverage from sparks and other such hazards.
+You may also want to check out the best levels if you need to work on a flat surface.

 Although no specific welding type is recommended by the manufacturer, we found they offered a good deal of heat protection for MIG-type welding applications and additional applications like gardening and animal handling.
 We also found that their construction offered slightly less dexterity than some similar gloves, but for general purpose protection against heat, sharp objects, and dangerous chemicals, as well as MIG welding use, they’re a comfortable, durable pair of leather welding gloves at an amazing value.